Brent-W-Anderson/ESSENCE/README.md

 ### TODO:

-#### - AxisArrows + coordinates should be larger if they're further from the camera (zooming in-or-out should also decrease/increase font-size).

 #### - allow AxisArrows to drag objects around the scene.

 #### - zooming in should look at the top of the player, not the center.

-#### - add settings for individual objects (on hover - shows available object settings) vs global settings on the cogwheel.
+#### - AxisArrows + coordinates should be larger if they're further from the camera (zooming in-or-out should also decrease/increase font-size).

 #### - split up PlayerMovement component more. -- start with key-bindings, since mouse-bindings are done.